Sangokujin

+Sangokujin (三国人) is a Japanese term referring to the various former colonial subjects of the Empire of Japan in the aftermath of World War II.
+This term particularly applied to Koreans and Taiwanese people, although it also sometimes was used for Ryukyuan people.
+The term is now generally considered antiquated and offensive.

 Concept

 In the immediate aftermath of the war, the legal status of Korean and Taiwanese nationals in Japan was not clear.
 The occupying American force enjoyed immunity from the Japanese legal system.
 Some Korean and Taiwanese people in Japan insisted that, since they were from liberated countries, they were no longer under the jurisdiction of the Japanese Imperial government.
 This resulted in many underprivileged Taiwanese and Korean people previously living under colonial rule forming criminal gangs such as the Yamiichi (闇市), a black market which was against the rationing system which continued after the war.
 The occasional clashes of these gangs and Japanese police were widely reported by the newspapers at the time.
 One such incident was the Shibuya incident.
-Many of these rioters were referred to by the term "Sangokujin", which was invented by the American administration.
-Soon, many Japanese began to associate the term Sangokujin with the criminal behavior of ex-colonial residents.
+As the country's administration was composed of Japanese and Americans, many of these rioters were referred to as daisangokujin (第三国人), with Japan and America being the implied two countries.
+Soon, many Japanese began to associate the term Sangokujin specifically with criminals of Taiwanese and Korean origin.

 As the country became more stable, the term became something of an anachronism and was mostly forgotten.
 However, the use of the term was revived when the nationalist Tokyo Metropolitan Governor Shintaro Ishihara used it in an April 9, 2000 address to the Japanese Self Defense Forces (JSDF).
 In the speech, Ishihara suggested that the JSDF would be needed to suppress Sangokujin criminal activity in the event of a catastrophic disaster in Tokyo.